smyers24/smyers24.github.io/about.md

 Hello!

-My name is Scott Myers and I am a Software Engineer.
-I have extensive experience with programming in a variety of languages.
-At the moment I am most comfortable with C#, but I'm always working on expanding my skillset.
-My degree is in Electrical Engineering, but the majority of my professional career has been focused on coding.
-Between my professional work and my self-taught experiences, I can be an asset to any team.

-When I'm not coding, learning, or messing with circuits, you can usually find me in the kitchen testing new recipes and tasting new ingredients.
-Outside of engineering, I'm a very passionate home chef and I absolutely love cooking.
-I've also played video games for my entire life, which has spawned some really interesting projects.
+My name is Scott Myers and I am a full stack engineer with 3+ years of full‑time software development experience.
+Currently, I work on a scrum team at Exiger where my teammates and I collaboratively build a financial compliance OMS platform using industry standard tools like Jenkins, Git, ASP.NET, and more.
+I’m most comfortable with C# but am also familiar with Javascript and Python.
+Previously, I built desktop applications used to automate testing and save engineers from doing tedious, repeated work.
+In doing so, I became passionate about writing code that makes other people’s lives easier.

+Outside of coding, my interests lie in video games, cooking, and hanging out with my dog.

 Check them out on my [GitHub Page](https://github.com/smyers24?tab=repositories) .

 Want to talk?
 Feel free to reach out to me!
 I'm always interested in hearing new ideas, starting new collaborations, and getting feedback. scott@scottmyers.dev